Laycon: Big Brother Naija season 5

-Laycon entered the show as the number nineteenth contestant on 19 July 2020 and soon established himself as a fan favorite.
+Laycon entered the show as the nineteenth contestant on 19 July 2020 and soon established himself as a fan favorite.
 He became the first housemate of the season to be verified on Instagram on 22 July 2020.
-He broke a record, becoming the first housemate in the show's history to reach 1 million followers on Instagram while still in the house on 19 September 2020.
+He was also the first housemate in the show's history to reach one million followers on Instagram while still in the house on 19 September 2020.

-During the finale of the show on 27 September 2020, he was declared the winner scoring a record 60% of the total votes cast and went home with the ₦85 million grand prize.
+At the finale on 27 September 2020, he was declared the winner, receiving 60 percent of the total votes cast, and was awarded the ₦85 million grand prize.